What is SMSC and why is it important?

 Throughout the academic year all our students have the opportunity to meet with students from different schools either locally and or nationally.

 Exeter Deaf Academy supports the Government’s PREVENT strategy which has been set up to protect students from becoming radicalised extremists.
-The Designated Safeguarding Leads will attend the local authority’s training sessions.
-The Deputy Head is attending in September 2015 a national conference on the issue and will produce an action plan in conjunction with the Safeguarding leads in response to the training.
-The positive engagement team are vigilant in looking out for the early warning signs of radicalisation.
-All education and care staff will receive bi-annual training in this area.
+Our Safeguarding Team attend local authority training sessions.
+Our positive engagement team are vigilant in looking out for the early warning signs of radicalisation.
+All education and care staff receive bi-annual training in this area.